SAP-samples/abap-platform-rap-workshops/managed_extensibility/exercises/ex3/README.md

 </pre>

-10. Activate your changes.
+3. Activate your changes.

+## Test the service

-11. Test service with Fiori Elements preview.
+1. Test service with Fiori Elements preview.
     - Open the service binding ZUI_RAP_INVENTORY_####_02 (either via Ctrl+Shift+A or via navigation in the Project Explorer)
     - Select the entity `Ìnventory`.
     - Press the **Preview** button

     ![Open the Fiori Elements preview](images/2080.png)
-12. Create a new inventory entry and select a valid product id using the value help
+2. Create a new inventory entry and select a valid product id using the value help

     - Select a valid ProductID via the value help (e.g. HT-1000)

 ![Create inventory with valid product name](images/2110.png)

-13. Press the **Create** button
+3. Press the **Create** button
     - When pressing the **Create** button the determination for the price will call the SOAP service
     - The inventory will be created with the price and the currency retrieved from the backend

 ![Inventory with product price](images/2120.png)

-13. Create an inventory entry with an invalid ProductID (e.g. www).
+4. Create an inventory entry with an invalid ProductID (e.g. www).
     - Enter an invalid ProductID, e.g. `www`
 ![Inventory with invalid product price](images/2130.png)